weiping-playnext/Zenject/README.md

 So if you often encounter this warning and are aware of the implications of what you're doing then you might set this value to false to suppress it.

-- Ensure Deterministic Destruction Order On Application Quit - When set to true, this will ensure that all GameObject's and IDisposables are destroyed in a predictable order when the application is closed.
+- **Ensure Deterministic Destruction Order On Application Quit** - When set to true, this will ensure that all GameObject's and IDisposables are destroyed in a predictable order when the application is closed.
 By default it is set to false, because there are some undesirable implications to enabling this feature as described in <a href="#destruction-order">this section</a>.

+These settings can also be configured on a per DiContainer basis by changing the DiContainer.Settings property.
+Changing this property will affect the given container as well as any subcontainers.

 There are also settings for the signals system which are documented <a href="Documentation/Signals.md#settings">here</a>.